RadiumProduction/Birth/README.md

 ## Install
 Now, Birth is offered only ZIP files.
-So, you need to download the above links and decompress ZIP file.
+So, you need to download the above links and decompress the ZIP file.
-Of course, if you move only exe file without other files to other directory, Birth can't run.
+Of course, if you move only a exe file without other files to other directory, Birth can't run.
 Birth requires *.Net Frameworks 4.5.2*.